Political Cartoon On Spanish American War

 Historical and Symbolic Explanation

 The Spanish American War lasted only ten weeks, yet its geopolitical impact reshaped the modern world order.
-But the United States emerged victorious, acquiring Puerto Rico, Guam, and the Philippines, while establishing a protectorate over Cuba.
+The United States emerged victorious, acquiring Puerto Rico, Guam, and the Philippines, while establishing a protectorate over Cuba.
 Political cartoons captured this rapid transformation with remarkable precision, using visual metaphors to simplify complex diplomatic realities.
 One of the most pervasive themes was the concept of manifest destiny evolving into overseas imperialism.
 Artists frequently portrayed Uncle Sam as a schoolteacher guiding “unruly” territories, a visual representation of the paternalistic ideology that justified American intervention as a civilizing mission.

 FAQ